Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

 Since wiki software is designed for multiple users to edit content in real time, the platform is also prone to vandalism and spam.
 Take a couple of days off from managing your knowledge base and you risk finding all your technical documentation modified by hackers.

 In 2010, Wikipedia used to register an average of ten vandalism edits per day.
-While your IT team probably won’t have to deal with so many, these kind of edits can have a bigger impact on your business than on Wikipedia.
+While your IT team probably won’t have to deal with so many, these kinds of edits can have a bigger impact on your business than on Wikipedia.

 A public wiki simply isn’t a safe place for your documentation, especially if you’re publishing sensitive business or employee data.
 This tool has a low barrier to entry, so registering and entering your knowledge base is easier than you can imagine.